ISSOtm/hUGEDriver/Documentation/effects.md

 Calls an ASM snippet, particularly useful for syncing gameplay and music somehow.
 Make sure to put pointers to the routines in `hUGE_UserRoutines`!

+The routine will be called with C = the number of times it's been called already.

 *TODO:* Write a sort of API so routines can interact with the sound engine better

 **Argument format:** The ID of the routine to call times 2.
 That is, use 00 to call the 1st routine in the table, 02 for the second, and so on.